 You should quickly be able to identify which ones are uncomfortable or unfamiliar to play.
 This is especially the case at high or very low speed.

-Your practice pad is a great tool to try out new techniques.
-For example, try out the Moeller technique or simply perfecting your rebound.
+Practice pads are a great tool to try out new techniques.
+For example, try out the Moeller technique or perfect your rebound.

 This one is pretty superficial, but some drummers and fans love it.
 Many stick tricks involve hitting the drum and working with your rebound.
 The practice pad is a perfect place to try these out.